gurunathancs1991/Typecasting/README.md

 1. How to cast the `EventCallback<T>` without knowing it T type statically but having it as variable storage and then invoke the function handler.

+2. We used Task run to trigger the Generic invoke method. but error throws from blazor stated that `Current thread is differ than ui-rendered thread` from `stateHasChanged` method.

 ### Expected